 Brooke Wrubel

-Brooke Wrubel is a first-year PhD student specializing in Early Christian, Byzantine, and Western Medieval Art, with a focus on Italy and its active participation within global networks of exchange.
-She has a particular interest in the material culture of medieval Venice.
+Brooke Wrubel is a second-year PhD student specializing in Early Christian, Byzantine, and Western Medieval Art, with a focus on Italy and its active participation within global networks of exchange.
 She seeks to investigate the ways in which materials and techniques used to craft objects can serve as evidence of cross-cultural interactions.
+She has a particular interest in studying liturgical implements and pilgrim badges, both of which informed her qualifying paper for the Columbia MA: “Multiplicity Matters: The Coalescence of Place(s) and Time(s) in the San Sebastiano Reliquary Panel.”

 Brooke holds a BA in Art History and Italian Studies from Bowdoin College (2021) and an MA in the History of Art from the University of Pennsylvania (2023).
 Her MA thesis “Intermediality in Duccio’s Maestà: Cosmati Work, Textiles, and Enamels” explores cross-medial dialogues between painted objects and their crafted referents.
-Her continued engagement with basse-taille enamelwork gave rise to a conference paper “St. Agnes’ Roundel: A Site of Sienese Material Translations and Transformations.”
-Brooke presented this research at the International Congress on Medieval Studies (2023), contributing to the ICMA-sponsored session Blurring the Sacred and the Secular in Late Medieval Visual Culture.
+Her publications include catalogue entries in New Views of the Middle Ages: Highlights from the Wyvern Collection (Scala, 2020), as well as a biographical essay and catalogue entries in Antiquity & America: The Ancient Mediterranean in the United States (Bowdoin College Museum of Art, 2022).
+This past summer, she participated in excavation efforts at Hadrian’s Villa.